 Today, the Journal of the American Medical Association published the first data from a new and innovative CDC-developed system designed to estimate the number of new HIV infections (or incidence) for the United States in a given year.
 CDC considers the publication of these estimates to be a sentinel event in the course of the HIV epidemic for two reasons: first, this is the first national surveillance system of its kind in the world that is based on direct measurement of new HIV infections and, second, we now have much more direct information about the leading edge of the epidemic.
-In the coming years, this new system will provide trend information that will allow us to better monitor the course of the epidemic and assess the impact of our nation's HIV prevention efforts.
+In the course of the epidemic and assess the impact of our nation's HIV prevention efforts.